-In some instances, the application of TOD and 20-minute neighbourhood principles may make it possible to explore the implementation of zero car developments.
+In some instances, the application of Transit Oriented Development and 20-minute neighbourhood principles may make it possible to explore the implementation of zero car developments.
 These can be supported by shared mobility solutions which break traditional ownership models and allow people access to transport, including cars, on an on-demand basis.
-Shared Mobility is based upon providing people with short-term access to shared vehicles like cars, bikes, scooters, etc. on an on-demand basis.
+Shared Mobility is based upon providing people with short-term access to vehicles like cars, bikes, scooters, etc. on an on-demand basis.
 This removes the need for vehicle ownership and provides people with a wider range of sustainable transport options than they would have available under the traditional ownership-based approach.

-Shared mobility should be an integral part of all significant new developments in the future and will also provide scope to reduce the amount of parking provision as well.
+Shared mobility should be an integral part of all significant new developments in the future and will also provide scope to reduce the amount of parking provision.
 This would present an opportunity to increase density or to create additional green space within new developments.
 In the future electric vehicle charging provision will be a fundamental requirement in all new developments as well.

-- a) New developments should be located to (i) reduce the need to travel and (ii) minimise the use of unsustainable modes by the application of Transit Oriented Development (TOD), 20-minute neighbourhood and shared mobility concepts. - b) 20-minute neighbourhoods should be implemented in urban areas where active travel and shared mobility provision enable sustainable access to local services and amenities in a safe and sustainable manner. - c) New residential development should be located where connectivity by sustainable modes to existing and planned employment centres as well as key services is high. - d) New public services should be located where connectivity by active travel and public transport to the public is high but particularly with regards to the location of 'deprived' communities (e.g., health provision should be located with connectivity to health deprived communities in mind). - e) Local authorities should engage early with SEStran on Local Development Plans and large scale development proposals to assist in the identification of suitable sustainable transport connections to support the development. - f) Local authorities should seek developer contributions to support the implementation of strategic sustainable transport interventions through appropriate Local Development Plan policies. - g) Developers should refer to RTS policies when planning their developments to ensure consistency with the principles and aspirations of the RTS.
+- a) Local Authorities should apply the Infrastructure First approach to new developments - b) Local authorities should ensure that Local Development Plans and new development proposals align with policies outlined within the RTS - c) New developments should be located to (i) reduce the need to travel and (ii) minimise the use of unsustainable modes by the application of Transit Oriented Development, 20-minute neighbourhood and shared mobility concepts - d) 20-minute neighbourhoods should be implemented in urban and rural areas and existing developments where active travel, public transport and shared mobility provision enable sustainable access to local services and amenities in a safe and sustainable manner - e) New residential development should be located where connectivity by sustainable modes to existing and planned employment centres as well as key services such as education and leisure - is high - f) New public services should be located where connectivity by active travel and public transport to the public is high but particularly with regards to the location of 'deprived' communities (e.g., health provision should be located with connectivity to health deprived communities in mind) - g) Local authorities should engage early with SEStran on Local Development Plans and large scale development proposals to assist in the identification of suitable sustainable transport connections to support the development - h) Local authorities should seek developer contributions to support the implementation of strategic sustainable transport interventions through appropriate Local Development Plan policies - i) Developers should refer to RTS policies when planning their developments to ensure consistency with the principles and aspirations of the RTS

-- Partner Councils work with SEStran through the statutory planning processes to implement RTS policies with regards to major developments. - Undertake a regional audit of Local Development Plans, Indicative Regional Spatial Strategies, Regional Economic Strategy, Local Transport Strategies and relevant national plans (including the Strategic Transport Projects Review 2) to identify synergies and areas where partnership working is required to ensure consistency with the policy outlined in the RTS. - Develop regional guidance around best practice on sustainable transport provision for new developments and local place planning. - Partner Councils work with SEStran to implement best practice guidance through participation in the planning and development process.

-- Work with partner Councils to create a developer contribution mechanism for regionally strategic sustainable transport schemes. - Pursue legislative change to enforce good practice in transport and connectivity for new developments through the planning system and building regulations.
+- Partner Councils work with SEStran through the statutory planning processes to implement RTS policies with regards to major developments - SEStran to engage with Local Authorities during the development of Local Development Plans on transport planning matters - Undertake a regional audit of Local Development Plans, Indicative Regional Spatial Strategies, Regional Economic Strategy, Local Transport Strategies and relevant national plans (including the Strategic Transport Projects Review 2) to identify synergies and areas where partnership working is required to ensure consistency with the policy outlined in the RTS - Develop regional guidance around best practice on sustainable transport provision for new developments and local place planning - Partner Councils work with SEStran to implement best practice guidance through participation in the planning and development process - Work with partner Councils to create a developer contribution mechanism for regionally strategic sustainable transport schemes - Pursue legislative change to enforce good practice in transport and connectivity for new developments through the planning system and building regulations